Wyrd00/holberton-system_engineering-devops-1/0x0E-load_balancer/README.md

-This project is about load-balancing
+This project is about load-balancing and load balancers